Chemicals Watch List

 Around 5,000 substances still require review.
 Initial feedback from the TEG has been received on many of these, though differences of opinion remain for a subset, and additional information or clarification is needed in some cases.

-ZDHC will publish the Chemical Watch List as a minimum viable reference product for stakeholders to use in their CSRD and ESPR preparations.
+Download the ZDHC Chemical Watch List now ZDHC Chemical Watch List is a minimum viable reference product for stakeholders to use in their CSRD and ESPR preparations.